 - Hand management of the fund over to an autonomous body of lets say 5 Nepalis of entrepreneurial background who understand entrepreneurial ecosystems and start-ups in Nepal.
 Realize that for every successful venture, ten others fail.
 Accept failures like this.

 - Ask CEOs of successful venture funds, incubators, from Chile to Singapore, India to US to hire, train and mentor these 5 Nepalis persistently.

 - Empower this body to incubate start-ups with the only restriction being, “you have to open the business in Nepal.”
 After this point, the government has to get out & say bye-bye.

 - Business professionals who have managed companies, portfolios and entrepreneurial eco-systems before will run this incubator.
-They will then mentor founders, organize boot-camps to train them on various facets of business, connect them actively and incubate selected entrepreneurs as they build their ventures.
-Finally they will invest into these start-ups.
+They will mentor founders, organize boot-camps to train them on various facets of business, connect them actively within and outside.
+They will also incubate selected entrepreneurs as they build their ventures.
+Finally they will invest into some of these start-ups.